ayodelezeke/Amazon-Product-Review-Analysis-DSA-Capstone-Project-/README.md

 # -Amazon-Product-Review-Analysis

+## Table of Contents
+- Overview
+- Dataset
+- Tool Used
+- EDA Process
+  - Data Collection
+  - Data Cleaning and Preparation
+  - Data Exploration and Analysis
+  - Data Visualization
+ - Dashboard
+ - How to Use
+ - Key Insights
+ - Limitations

 ## Overview
 An Exploratory Data Analysis into product and customer review data from Amazon to generate insights that can guide product improvement, marketing strategies, and customer engagement.